ajhconway/website/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a researcher at VMware Research Group, where my principle area of research is the intersection of external memory theory and storage systems.
+I am a researcher at VMware Research Group, where the principle focus of my work is the intersection of external memory theory and storage systems.
 I am especially interested in key-value stores, file systems, filters and other systems built on a strong theoretical foundation.